timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 fallbacks to snapshot).
 Other than increasing the capacity, several other measures to reduce demand for bandwidth are discussed in what follows.

 The RRDP XML container and its embedded Base64-encoded content are highly compressible; compression typically reduces the volume of transferred data by approximately 50%.
+RRDP endpoints SHOULD support compression through proactive content negotiation (see Section 12.1 of [RFC9110]).
-Therefore, RRDP endpoints SHOULD support compression.
-At a minimum, gzip content coding (see Section 8.4.1.3 of [@!RFC9110]) SHOULD be supported due to its widespread deployment.
-Additionally, servers are RECOMMENDED to support other widely used compression algorithms where feasible.
+At a minimum, gzip content coding (see Section 8.4.1.3 of [RFC9110]) SHOULD be supported Additionally, servers are RECOMMENDED to support other widely used compression algorithms where feasible.
+Note that this implies that the Vary header field be sent on responses; see Section 12.5.5 of [RFC9110].

 RRDP snapshots can be substantial in size (e.g., tens to hundreds of megabytes).
 Operators should be aware that some CDNs automatically turn off compression for very large files